 The 500+ audience included senior guests from civic institutions such as the Mayor and Mayoress of Manchester, and the Lord Lieutenant of Manchester.
-Members of the interfaith community also joined in the event including the Bishop of Middleton, the Rt Reverend Mark Davies, Reverend Hugh Griffiths, and the Christian Chaplain at Stockport College.
-Senior Members of Parliament attending the event included Baroness Sayeeda Warsi, currently a Minister of State in the Conservative party government, who said she wanted to understand more about the Sufi approach.
+Members of the interfaith community also participated in the event including the Bishop of Middleton, the Rt Reverend Mark Davies, Reverend Hugh Griffiths, and the Christian Chaplain at Stockport College.
+Senior Members of Parliament attending the event included Baroness Sayeeda Warsi, a Minister of State in the Conservative government, who said she wanted to understand more about the Sufi approach.
 Hazel Blears, former Secretary of State for Communities and Local Government was also in attendance.

-Recent CSCA events: UK Community Building Lectures
+- Recent WORDE – CSCA events: UK Community Building Lectures

 - Centre for Spirituality and Cultural Advancement (CSCA) [external site]